 In addition to early coordination, and notification of proposed new development, OPR works with the Military and local land use agencies to incorporate provisions into city and county General Plans and implementing ordinances to establish project review and permitting procedures that foster land uses that are compatible with military operations.

 OPR and the military work cooperatively to ensure that active military installations are able to comply with state regulations, and that regulators understand the potential impacts of their actions on military activities.
 OPR also provides implementation support to regulatory agencies developing new programs or rules that might impact the military

 California Government Code section 65040.7 requires OPR to serve as a liaison to coordinate effective inclusion of the military in the development and implementation of state energy and environmental policy.
 OPR and other state agencies actively partner with the military to advance state energy and environmental policies, including the expansion of energy efficiency and renewable energy projects on land managed by the military.
 The program seeks to balance and integrate California’s goals for renewable energy development and natural resources protection with the mission of the military in California.

 Governor's Military Council

-OPR developed the California Military Land Use Compatibility Analyst (CMLUCA), which is a mapping tool that local governments and developers can use to identify whether proposed planning projects are located in the vicinity of military bases, military training areas, or military airspace.
+The California Military Land Use Compatibility Analyst (CMLUCA) is a mapping tool developed by OPR that local governments and developers can use to identify whether proposed planning projects are located in the vicinity of military bases, military training areas, or military airspace.
 This mapping tool helps local governments and developers comply with state law, which requires the military to be notified of certain development applications and general plan actions.